Frank LoCascio: 1992 conviction

 Gambino captain Joseph "Jo Jo" Corozzo later replaced LoCascio as consigliere.
-As of December 2011, LoCascio was imprisoned at the Federal Medical Center Devens in Massachusetts.
-He had no projected release date.

 In Underboss, the tell-all tome by Salvatore "Sammy the Bull" Gravano, describes an incident in which LoCascio, in jail with Gotti and Gravano in 1991, gave him a stolen orange before offering one to Gotti.
 Gotti became furious and loudly belittled LoCascio in front of other inmates.
 Later, Gravano said, a humiliated LoCascio tearfully vowed to murder Gotti, stating, "The minute I get out, I'm killing this [expletive]."
 Gravano claims he and LoCascio then made a pact to kill Gotti at a victory party, assuming they were somehow acquitted: "Frankie said, 'Sammy, two things.
 I'll bring him to the party myself, and I got to be the shooter.'"

 According to law enforcement sources and court papers, an infuriated Gotti, who was serving a life sentence in Marion, Illinois, reached out to the Aryan Brotherhood prison gang to kill LoCascio.
 Sources said they believe that two members of the white supremacist group were used in 1994 by one of Gotti's associates in a murder-for-hire contract.
 At some point, federal prison officials in Marion allegedly caught Gotti complaining about the LoCascio passage on video cameras, a source said.
 Without identifying Gotti, prison officials said in court papers "a possible 'contract' has been put on LoCascio's life by his former Mafia associates."

 Death

-LoCascio tested positive for COVID-19 at the Federal Medical Center, Devens, where he had been in custody since March 22, 2001, on December 28, 2020.
+LoCascio tested positive for COVID-19 at the Federal Medical Center, Devens, (where he had been in custody since March 22, 2001), on December 28, 2020.
 Following the completion of medical isolation, and after presenting with no symptoms, he was converted to a status of recovered in accordance with Centers for Disease Control and Prevention guidelines on January 8, 2021.
 LoCascio was placed in the comfort care program at FMC Devens on September 28, 2021, for multiple medical complications.
 He died in prison on October 1, 2021, at the age of 89.

 In the 1996 television movie Gotti, LoCascio is portrayed by actor Raymond Serra.

 In the 1998 two-part television movie Witness to the Mob, LoCascio is portrayed by actor/singer Frankie Valli.